-Turkmenistan being a counterpart only of six UNECE transport conventions is still at an early stage of implementing European standards for road and railway transport.
+Turkmenistan being a counterpart of one of six UNECE transport conventions is still in the early stages of implementing European standards for road and railway transport.

-This is possibly due to its physical remoteness from European territory and restrictions to connect with Europe by road.
+This is possible due to its physical remoteness from European territory and restrictions to connect with Europe by road.

-Turkmenistan ratified 10 conventions of the International Maritime Organization (IMO) designed to have a positive impact for the transport of oil products:
+Turkmenistan ratified 10 conventions of the International Maritime Organization (IMO) designed to have a positive impact on the transport of oil products:

 - The International Convention on Civil Liability for Oil Pollution Damage (CLC), 1969.
-The Convention places the liability for such damage on the owner of the ship which caused the pollution; - The CLC Protocol, 1992, which changed the entry into force requirements (number of tankers) for large tanker-owning countries.
-The Protocol establishes higher limits of liability than the 1969 Convention. - The International Regulations for Preventing collisions at Sea, 1972 (COLREG). - The International Convention on Load Lines, 1966 (LL). - The MARPORT Protocol which amends the International Convention for the Prevention of Pollution from ships, 1978. - The International Convention for the Safety of Life at Sea, 1974 (SOLAS). - The International Convention on Standards of Training, Certification and Watchkeeoing for Seafarers, 1978 (SWTC). - The Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, 1988 (SUA). - The SUA Protocol which amends the SUA Convention, by adding to the convention the safety of Fixed Platforms located on the Continental Shelf, 1988. - The International Convention on Tonnage measurements of Ships, 1969 (TONNAGE).
+The Convention places liability for damage on the owner of the ship that caused the pollution. - The CLC Protocol, 1992, which changed the entry into force requirements (number of tankers) for large tanker-owning countries.
+The Protocol establishes higher limits of liability than the 1969 Convention. - The International Regulations for Preventing Collisions at Sea, 1972 (COLREG). - The International Convention on Load Lines, 1966 (LL). - The MARPORT Protocol which amends the International Convention for the Prevention of Pollution from ships, 1978. - The International Convention for the Safety of Life at Sea, 1974 (SOLAS). - The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978 (SWTC). - The Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, 1988 (SUA). - The SUA Protocol, which amends the SUA Convention by adding to the convention the safety of Fixed Platforms located on the Continental Shelf, 1988. - The International Convention on Tonnage measurements of Ships, 1969 (TONNAGE).